Shipping Dry Ice (UN 1845) by Air – IATA Training

 About the trainer

-This course was created by Veerle Melis, an aviation compliance specialist with over 30 years of experience in the air cargo industry.
+This course is created by Veerle Melis, an aviation compliance specialist with over 30 years of experience in air cargo and dangerous goods regulations.

 Frequently asked questions